Nursing Process in Psychiatric-Mental Health Care

 • Analysis and hypothesis prioritization: Determine likely causes and immediate priorities.

-• Planning and implementation: Co-develop person-centered interventions and carry them out safely.
+• Planning and implementation: Co-develop person-centered interventions and carry them out safely, including therapeutic-environment design and discipline-specific implementation competencies.

 • Evaluation and revision: Measure response, adjust plan, and address emerging needs.